Astrolink 1 [Lockheed Martin]

 Lockheed Martin Commercial Space Systems has been selected in 1999 to build four geostationary, Ka-band telecommunications satellites for Astrolink LLC.
 Astrolink is a strategic venture with founding partners Lockheed Martin Global Telecommunications, Telespazio, a subsidiary of Telecom Italia, and TRW Inc.

-The Astrolink satellite system is the most technologically sophisticated capability for the growing global telecommunications market.
-The Astrolink constellation will use the Lockheed Martin A2100 satellite bus which offers design versatility at minimum cost.
+The Astrolink satellite system was to be the most technologically sophisticated capability for the growing global telecommunications market at the time.
+The Astrolink constellation was to use the Lockheed Martin A2100 satellite bus which offered design versatility at minimum cost.
 It has a life span of about 15 years and is compatible with a wide array of launch vehicles.
-Lockheed Martin Commercial Space Systems, Sunnyvale, CA, will build the Astrolink satellites using high-capacity packet-switched payloads manufactured by TRW Space & Electronics Group, Redondo Beach, CA.
+Lockheed Martin Commercial Space Systems, Sunnyvale, CA, was to build the Astrolink satellites using high-capacity packet-switched payloads manufactured by TRW Space & Electronics Group, Redondo Beach, CA.

 All Lockheed Martin contracts to build and launch the Astrolink satellites have been terminated in Q4 2001 according to a Form 10-K filing by Lockheed Martin Corp. to the U.S. Securities & Exchange Commission.
-Lockheed Martin Commercial Space had been contracted to build four Advanced A2100 type satellites and International Launch Services was due to provide two Atlas and two Proton launches.
+Lockheed Martin Commercial Space had been contracted to build four Advanced A2100 type satellites and International Launch Services was due to provide two Atlas-5 and two Proton-M Briz-M launches.

-Liberty Satellite currently plans to pursue a revised operating plan for the new Astrolink system, taking into account current financial and market factors.
-The revised operating plan currently envisions launching Ka-band satellites to provide enterprise customers with virtual private networks and related advanced services, as well as their use in fulfilling the expanding needs for bandwidth by various government agencies.
+Liberty Satellite planned to pursue a revised operating plan for the new Astrolink system, taking into account current financial and market factors.
+The revised operating plan envisioned launching Ka-band satellites to provide enterprise customers with virtual private networks and related advanced services, as well as their use in fulfilling the expanding needs for bandwidth by various government agencies.
+Eventually, these plans did not com to fruition.

 |Type / Application:||Communication|